-The following is the information on significant transactions required by the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" for the Company:
+Following are the additional disclosures required by the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" for the Company for the year ended December 31, 2022:

-- A. Loans to other parties: None. - B. Guarantees and endorsements for other parties: None. - C. Securities held as of December 31, 2021 (excluding investment in subsidiaries, associates and joint ventures): None. - D. Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20% of the capital stock: None. - E. Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock:
+- A. Loans to other parties: None. - B. Guarantees and endorsements for other parties: None. - C. Securities held as of December 31, 2022 (excluding investment in subsidiaries, associates and joint ventures): None. - D. Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20% of the capital stock: None. - E. Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock:

 If the counter-party is a related party, disclose the previous transfer information References Purpose of Relationship Relationship for acquisition Name of Name of Transaction Transaction Status of Counter- with the with the Date of determining and current company property date amount payment party Company Owner Company transfer Amount price condition Others The New Feb.
-27, 215,871 194,284 Lee Ming Non related None None None - Bidding Operation None Company construction 2020 (before tax) (before tax) Construction party of Chungkang Corporation site
+27, 215,871 215,871 Lee Ming Non-related None None None - Bidding Operation None Company construction 2020 (before tax) (before tax) Construction party of Chungkang Corporation [ site